-- A. For films qualifying between October 1, 2023, and June 30, 2024, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
-PT on Thursday, August 15, 2024.
-For films qualifying between July 1, 2024, and December 31, 2024, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
-PT on Thursday, October 17, 2024. - B. The picture must be submitted in the same Awards year in which it first qualifies.
-Documentaries submitted for the 97th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category. - C. Entrants must complete the online submission form located on the Academy's Awards Submission site and submit to the Academy the digital upload of the film for streaming purposes.
+- A. For films qualifying between January 1, 2023, and June 30, 2023, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
+PT on Tuesday, August 15, 2023.
+For films qualifying between July 1, 2023, and December 31, 2023, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
+PT on Monday, October 2, 2023. - B. The picture must be submitted in the same Awards year in which it first qualifies.
+Documentaries submitted for the 96th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category. - C. Entrants must complete the online submission form located on the Academy's Awards Submission site and submit to the Academy the digital upload of the film for streaming purposes.
 The digital upload of the film submitted for Academy Awards consideration must be identical in content and length to the print or DCP that qualified.
 For films with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the submission deadline, entrants may request an extension for the digital upload only.
-For films qualifying after the submission deadline, entrants must provide documentation from the qualifying theater by the submission deadline confirming that the film will satisfy the release requirements.
+For films qualifying after the submission deadline, entrants must provide documentation from the qualifying theater confirming that the film will satisfy the release requirements.